European Choral Association

-The European Choral Association - Europa Cantat is a European choral organisation founded in 1963.
+The European Choral Association - Europa Cantat is a European choral organisation formed in 2011 from the merger of the Federation of European Choral Associations (AGEC, founded 1955) and Europa Cantat - European Federation of Young Choirs (EC-EFYC, founded 1963).
 It is the biggest European choral organisation with members in 40 European countries and 10 countries outside of Europe.
 It is a network of choir organisations.
-The association claims to directly represent more than 2,5 million of individuals, and indirectly reach 37 million.
+The association claims to directly represent more than 2.5 million of individuals, and indirectly reach 37 million.